Out with the old and in with the new: Kansas City replaces Sol lights installed 10 years ago with new Sol solar lighting

 DID YOU KNOW?

-While the new Sol EverGen solar lighting system had not yet been released when Kansas City completed this installation, it would be an effective solution for a remote location such as this: the EverGen includes LightGuard remote monitoring to help avoid unnecessary site visits and ensure peace of mind that a light is working as expected.
+While the new Sol EverGen solar lighting system had not yet been released when Kansas City completed this installation, it would be an effective solution for a remote location such as this: EverGen has built-in smart technology — the Insight remote monitoring platform will oversee your entire network of solar lights and provide automatic notifications to your dashboard following any system performance issues that might arise.

 We chose Sol because they provided the light levels needed at this intersection, and we had seen good performance out of the previous model.”